-These hanger cover can cost essential nothing to make by using scrap fabric and leftover trims from other projects.
+These hanger covers can cost essentially nothing to make by using scrap fabric and leftover trims from other projects.

 If you are interested in more free sewing tutorials, look to the right for a link to all our " Sewing Videos".
-Our Free Sewing Project page also has over 600 sewing projects.
+Our Free Sewing Projects page also has over 600 sewing projects.